operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/cleanup.md

  kubectl delete -f MariaDBserver.yaml -n my-mariadb-operator-app
  ```

-Note: Here MariaDBserver.yaml is the CR of the MariaDB Server Instance.
+Note: Here MariaDBserver.yaml is the Custom Resource  of the MariaDB Server Instance.
-Similarly,delete all the CRs.
+Similarly,delete all the Custom Resource s.

 ***Delete the operator by kubectl delete command:***